tevador/monero-seed/README.md

 The wallet birthday has a resolution of 2629746 seconds (1/12 of the average Gregorian year).
 All dates between June 2020 and September 2105 can be represented.

-### Private key seed
+### Private key derivation

-The private key is derived from the 128-bit seed using PBKDF2-HMAC-SHA256 with 4096 iterations.The wallet birthday and the 5 reserved/feature bits are used as a salt.
-128-bit seed provides the same level of security as the elliptic curve used by Monero.
+The private spend key is derived from the 150-bit seed using PBKDF2-HMAC-SHA256 with 4096 iterations.The wallet birthday and the 5 reserved/feature bits are used as a salt.
 Future extensions may define other KDFs.

+### Security

+Calculating a Curve25519 private key from the public key using the Pollard's rho method takes on average <code>2<sup>125.8</sup></code> operations [[ref](https://safecurves.cr.yp.to/rho.html)].
+Bruteforcing a 128-bit seed would take on average <code>2<sup>127</sup></code> iterations.
+Therefore it may seem that a 128-bit seed provides a similar security level as the elliptic curve itself and we could shorten the mnemonic phrase to just 14 words.

+However, the math changes when we consider an attack against many keys at once.
+Breaking one public key out of a million using the Pollard's rho method would still take on average <code>2<sup>125.8</sup></code> operations.
+On the other hand, when attacking a million wallets generated in the same month (thus havng the same wallet birthday bitstring), one would expect to recover the first seed after just <code>2<sup>107</sup></code> attempts.
+While this is still infeasible, it's a noticeable drop in the security margin.

+Using a 150-bit private key seed means that for up to ~17 million new active wallets generated each month, a brute force search of the seed space to recover at least one private key seed would be at least as hard as breaking a public key directly.
+The security margin is probably even higher due to a much larger constant factor for the bruteforce search.

 ### Checksum